RogerMGu/Portfolio/R - Music Recommender System/README.txt

-Data downloaded from kaggle: https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs Date of Download: June 2022, although it doesn't matter for this project as long as the variables don't change.
+Data downloaded from kaggle: https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs

-You will download the tracks_features.csv file.
-Move it to this folder and execute the scripts in order from 1 to 3.
+tracks_features.csv contains the original data from kaggle obtained in 18/11/2024.
+Move it to the same folder as the scripts and execute them in order from 1 to 3.

 You may need to install some packages.